winirarrazaval/hotel/README.md

 ## Wave One: Initial System Configuration and Setup

 ### User Stories
-- As an administrator, I should be able to view a list of all of the rooms in the hotel
+- As an administrator, I should be able to access the list of all of the rooms in the hotel
 - As an administrator, I should be able to reserve any room for a given date range
-- As an administrator, I should be able to view a list of reservations for a specific date
+- As an administrator, I should be able to access the list of reservations for a specific date
+- As an administrator, I should be able to get the total cost for a given reservation

 ### Assumptions
-- There are 20 rooms to start with, and their are numbered 1 through 20
+- There are 20 rooms to start with, and they are numbered 1 through 20
 - There is only a single room rate of $200/night to start with
 - Any room can be reserved at any time (do not worry about whether or not it is available - that's in wave 2!)